 Originally starting in Germany, Christmas markets have spread across Europe to become a festive tradition, and you find them in most cities, Paris included.
 Grab a cup of vin chaud while you wander around the market stalls housed in little wooden chalets, selling everything from handmade tree decorations and wooden gifts to cheeses from across France and Eiffel Tower shaped biscuits.

 There are markets – aka ‘Marchés de Noël’ – held across the city.
-The biggest are in La Défense, with over 300 stalls (Metro: La Défense), and along the Champs Elysées (Metro: Concorde or Champs Elysées-Clemenceau).
-There are also smaller neighbourhood markets like in Saint-Germain-des-Prés (Metro: Saint-Germain-des-Prés), at Saint-Lazare station (Metro: Saint-Lazare) and in Montmartre (Metro: Abbesses and Anvers).
+The biggest are in La Défense, with over 350 stalls (Metro: La Défense), and along the Champs Elysées (Metro: Concorde or Champs Elysées-Clemenceau).
+There are also smaller neighbourhood markets like in Saint-Germain-des-Prés (Metro: Saint-Germain-des-Prés), at Montparnasse station (Metro: Montparnasse) and in Montmartre (Metro: Abbesses and Anvers).
 Make sure to double check dates and details though – we read in several places online about there being a big market at Saint-Sulpice but turned up to find a deserted, empty square!

-Or if it’s too cold you can retreat inside to the Grand Palais des Glaces, a huge indoor ice rink in the Grand Palace from 13 December 2014 to 4 January 2015, with entertainment, nightly light shows and food stalls.
+Or if it’s too cold you can retreat inside to the Grand Palais des Glaces, a huge indoor ice rink in the Grand Palace from mid-December to early January (2015 dates to be announced), with entertainment, nightly light shows and food stalls.
 Or how about a trip to the funfair?
-Normally a private collection owned by an antique dealer, the Musee Des Arts Foraings is full of vintage fairground rides and stalls dating back to 1850 and is open to the public from 26 December 2014 to 4 January 2015.
+Normally a private collection owned by an antique dealer, the Musee Des Arts Foraings is full of vintage fairground rides and stalls dating back to 1850 and is open to the public from 26 December 2015 to 3 January 2016, 10am–6pm.